-Advanced acting requires a full understanding of the theatre, past and present, so students will study history and genre through class activities and scene work in a variety of periods and types of plays.
-Training in makeup, costuming, sound and lighting techniques, directing will also be offered.
-Plav production will be part of the class as well.
+Advanced acting requires full understanding of the theatre, past and present, so students will study history and genre through class activities and scene work in a variety of periods and types of plays.
+Training in makeup, costuming, sound and lighting techniques, and directing will also be offered.
+Play production will be part of the class as well.
 Students will develop a promotional campaign, design programs and sets, pursue acting and script skills such as identification of a playwright's intent, what mood a play requires and how sets affect the play.
 The emphasis will be on theatre as an art form.
-Course requirement includes 20 hours per semester of extracurricular activity.
-Advanced Drama (#0621) and Advanced Drama Second Year (#0622) will meet the 4th year high school English requirement.
+Course requirement includes 20 hours per semester extracurricular activity.